 MR imaging uses a magnetic field, radio waves, and a computer to produce detailed images of your breast.
 MRI does not use radiation.
-Your doctor will likely order this exam for implant integrity evaluation, newly diagnosed breast cancer or post lumpectomy, specialized diagnosed follow-up, or for very high risk evaluation.
-Breast imaging begins with mammogram and ultrasound.
-In specific instances MRI can be offered.
+Your doctor will likely order this exam for implant integrity evaluation, assessment of newly diagnosed breast cancer or post lumpectomy, specialized follow up, or evaluation of very high-risk patients.
+Breast imaging begins with mammogram and ultrasound, and in specific instances, MRI can be offered.

 Because your comfort is important to us, we provide music headsets as well as blankets to make your experience more comfortable.
 Our knowledgeable, professional team will put you at ease and answer all of your questions before the exam.

 Our technologist will take a brief medical history.
-You will be asked to lie down on your stomach on the scanning table where your breasts will hang into cushioned openings.
+You will be asked to lie down on your stomach on the scanning table, where your breasts will hang into cushioned openings.
 The table will then slide into the scanning area.
 During the test, the MRI will make a rapid tapping noise.
 Just relax and remain still.
-Initial images are obtained.
-Contrast material will be injected into a vein in your arm.
+Initial images will be obtained, and then contrast material will be injected into a vein in your arm.
 After injection, additional images will be taken.

-You should plan 60-90 minutes of total clinic time.
+You should plan 60 to 90 minutes of total clinic time.
 The scan typically takes 30 to 60 minutes.
 You may return to normal activities following your exam.